-Late Night Arrivals
+Late Night Arrivals in Chicago

 One thing that I miss the most is how this city never sleeps!
 If you find yourself on a late-night flight into Chicago, you do not need to worry because there is always somewhere to eat in the middle of the night.
 Having late night access to food spoils you and does not prepare you for the places where everything is closed by 8pm.
 I’m still not used to that.

 Arriving in Chicago at midnight?
 Depending on what part of the city you’re headed will determine what you can get.
 If you just want a McDonald’s or Wendy’s, there’s usually a 24 hour one somewhere.
 You will find a few places near the airport but here’s some native favorites for late night iconic eats:

 I’ve never been a fan of most fish so my favorite thing here is the Wing Zings.
 Wing Zings are deep fried wings with a little kick, I don’t consider it to be spicy, but my spice palate has a deeper range than most people.
 If you are a vegetarian, well, this might not be the stop for you.
 I knew going home meant I’d probably nibble on a little meat here and there, it’s so hard in meat town!
 I was so happy to see that they had online ordering now, the order was ready quickly, AND they’ve grown to several new locations!

 100 W Ontario St, Chicago, IL 60654